 - Prior approval from the Superintendent

-If a student is given a grade of incomplete, he or she must make up all assignments, tests, or time within two weeks of the completion of that block.
+If a student is given a grade of incomplete, he or she must make up all assignments, tests, or time within one week of the completion of that block.
 Grades will be withheld until all work has been made up.
 Any student who doesn’t take a required final exam will automatically fail the course.

 Students with 100% attendance and a grade of 92% or higher in their class will be exempt from that final exam.
 To participate in the exemption policy, a student must be enrolled in the class at the beginning of the block.
 Any student enrolling after the first day will be required to take the final exam regardless of grade or attendance.
 An exemption form will be given to any student meeting the exemption criteria and must be signed by the legal guardian and returned to the instructor(s).